Table of Contents

 Using naltrexone for 6-12 months following detox can help reduce alcohol cravings and in turn lead to fewer relapse events.

 Therapeutic activities that promote relaxation are important in fortifying recovery.
 These healthy habits and holistic activities can enhance the effects of talk therapy.
 These might include daily exercise, yoga, meditation, mindfulness exercises, journaling, and deep breathing techniques.

 The Importance of a Support System

 Another important component of effective treatment for alcoholism is social support.
-Engaging immediate family members and close friends in the commitment for living a sober lifestyle can be powerful.
+Engaging immediate family members and close friends in the commitment to living a sober lifestyle can be powerful.
 These individuals care and want you to succeed in recovery.
-In addition, regular weekly group therapy sessions are another effective source of peer support, where a therapist can lead the group in various topics of discussion and ideas and experiences can be exchanged.
+In addition, regular weekly group therapy sessions are another effective source of peer support, where a therapist can lead the group in various topics of discussion, and ideas and experiences can be exchanged.
 Some people enjoy 12-step or some alternative recovery group meetings for fellowship and being held accountable to others.
 All these sources of support can help the individual shore up their recovery.